 Moderate, mitigated to Low: The disease risk is Moderate during the warmer months when sandflies are most prevalent, but reduced to Low with mitigation measures.
 Leishmaniasis is transmitted by sandflies.
+A small number of cases (less than 1% per month attack rate) could occur among personnel exposed to sandfly bites in areas with infected people, rodents, dogs, or other reservoir animals.
+In groups of personnel exposed to heavily infected sandflies in focal areas, attack rates can be very high (over 50%).
 There are two forms of the disease; cutaneous (acute form) and visceral (a more latent form of the disease).
 The leishmaniasis parasites may survive for years in infected individuals and this infection may go unrecognized by physicians in the United States when infections become symptomatic years later.
 Cutaneous infection is unlikely to be debilitating, though lesions may be disfiguring.
 Visceral leishmaniasis disease can cause severe febrile illness, which typically requires hospitalization with convalescence over 7 days.